kkgeorgieva/CherryDataConverter/README.md

 # Extending with your own formats

-You can create your own Reader and Writer implementations to extend the functionality of the application.
+You can create your own InputFactory, OutputFactory, Decoder, Encoder implementations to extend the functionality of the application.

-1. First, create a new Reader and Writer classes that extend FileReaderProvider and FileWriterProvider.
+1. First, you need to create a new Decoder and Encoder classes that implement the Decoder/Encoder interface.
+    1. These classes will be called by your factory implementations, so you can name them however you want.
+You can even make them as internal classes to the factories.
+2. Implement the methods inherited from the interface.
+3. Then you need to create InputFactory and OutputFactory that implement the InputFactoryInterface/OutputFactoryInterface.
-  1. The name of your new classes **MUST** be of the format: **capitalsFileType + FileReader/FileWriter**.
-For example, to create an XML file reader and writer, you need      to name your classes **XMLFileReader** and **XMLFileWriter**.
+    1. The name of your classes **MUST** be of the format: **capitalsFileType + InputFactory/OutputFactory**.
+For example, to create an **XML** InputFactory and OutputFactory, you need to name your classes **XMLInputFactory** and **XMLOutputFactory**.
-2. Implement the methods inherited from the Provider abstract class.
+4. Implement the methods inherited from the interface.
-3. Put your classes in the respective **com.dxc.file.reader** or **com.dxc.file.writer**.
+5. Put your classes in the respective **com.dxc.cherry.converter.input** or **com.dxc.cherry.converter.output** package.
-4. When running the application, make sure to type the inputFileFormat and outputFileFormat the same way you named your classes.
-For example, if you created an **XMLFileReader**, and want to convert from XML to another type, make sure to enter **XML** as the input type.
+6. When running the application, make sure to type the inputFileFormat and outputFileFormat the same way you named your factory classes.
+For example, if you created an **XMLInputFactory**, and want to convert from XML to another type, make sure to enter **XML** as the input type.
-5. If your reader/writer class requires any parameters from the configuration file, these will be parsed and passed to the reader/writer.
+6. If your Decoder/Encoder class requires any parameters from the configuration file, these will be parsed and passed to the decoder/encoder.
 It is up to your class to do anything with them.
 It is also your class' task to require parameters in the config file, and throw an exception if those are not included.